CamiloAndresDG/CamiloAndresDG/README.md

 # 👋 Hi there!
-I'm Camilo Andres Diaz Gomez
+I'm Camilo Andrés Díaz Gómez

 I'm a **Systems Engineer and Data Scientist** with experience in **data engineering, machine learning, and artificial intelligence**.
 I'm passionate about optimizing data processes, analytics, and developing scalable cloud solutions.